-- Customers should be invited forward from the queue 1 by 1 to the till point by the operator who then steps back 2m. - Customers should be invited to drop their goods at the till point and step to the front of the till to a clearly defined 2m line. - Use hazard tape/gaffer tape or similar to mark out this safe distance. - Once the customer has stepped back the goods should be processed as normal. - Once the operator has stepped back 2m from the till the customer can then be invited to pay by card or mobile device.
+- Customers should be invited forward from the queue 1 by 1 to the till point by the operator who then steps back 2m. - Customers should be invited to drop their goods at the till point and step to the front of the till to a clearly defined 2m line. - Use hazard tape/gaffer tape or similar to mark out this safe distance.

+- Once the customer has stepped back the goods should be processed as normal. - Once the operator has stepped back 2m from the till the customer can then be invited to pay by card or mobile device.
 Use of cash should be discouraged.
-NB: Apple Pay / Android Pay could be increased at the operator's discretion to facilitate quicker payment. - > The customer is then asked to step away 2m again while the operator completes the transaction and produces the receipt. - The receipt is then placed with the goods purchased and the operator can step away once more. - Customer is then invited to step forward to collect their goods and receipt then leave.
-This process should be marked with tape to manage effectively - Remember to sanitise the Chip and Pin units and the till top (if used) between transactions. - Where appropriate store operators are encouraged to use Perspex screening as an additional protection.
+NB: Apple Pay / Android Pay could be increased at the operator's discretion to facilitate quicker payment. - The customer is then asked to step away 2m again while the operator completes the transaction and produces the receipt. - The receipt is then placed with the goods purchased and the operator can step away once more. - Customer is then invited to step forward to collect their goods and receipt then leave.
+This process should be marked with tape to manage effectively. - Remember to sanitise the Chip and Pin units and the till top (if used) between transactions.
+NB spraying can damage the electronics. - Where appropriate store operators are encouraged to use Perspex screening as an additional protection. (the HTA website has information on suppliers of this here)